Skip to main content Skip to navigation

 Generally, you won't go wrong using rem!

 If your style guide of design file (e.g. Figma / Sketch / Photoshop) provides font size in pixels, you'll need to convert it to rem.
+Usually the first place to apply this is on the body element (try to avoid setting any direct styles on html or :root).

 There are loads of ways to make this easier, and I've already outlined these methods in another post: Should I change the default HTML font-size to 62.5%?.
 Essentially you will need to divide whatever pixel value you want by 16 to get the rem equivalent for use in your CSS.